ARTICLES

 Remembrance Day - Thursd Article - Header Image

 For royal fans who don't live across the pond, British traditions and holidays can be a bit hard to understand at first glance.
-On Remembrance Day, for example, why are all the royals wearing paper poppy broaches on their clothes?
+On Remembrance Day, for example, why are all the royals wearing paper poppy brooches on their clothes?
 Why does the queen wear more poppies than, say, Kate Middleton or Prince Harry?
 And what's Remembrance Day, anyway?
 Here, we track down the origin of wearing poppies on this memorial holiday.

 What is Remembrance Day?